Al Tali'a

-Al Tali'a (Arabic:The Vanguard) was a monthly Marxist magazine which was based in Cairo, Egypt.
+Al Tali'a (Arabic:الطليعة lit:The Vanguard) was a monthly Marxist magazine which was based in Cairo, Egypt.
 It was in circulation between 1965 and 1977.

 History and profile

 Al Tali'a was established by Michel Kamil, an Egyptian Coptic, and Lutfi Al Kholi, and the first issue appeared in January 1965.
 The magazine was published by the state-run Al Ahram company on a monthly basis, but its editorial was independent due to Mohammed Heikal's protection of Al Tali'a against government influence.
 Lutfi Al Kholi was the editor-in-chief, and Michel Kamil served as its managing editor until 1970.
+In the late 1950s the Egyptian Marxist and writer Latifa Zayyat was its editor for the cultural affairs.

 In a visit to magazine's offices in Cairo President Gamal Abdel Nasser expressed his views about the editors as follows: "Your role is like St. Peter – you’re here to do propaganda, but not to lead."
 Nasser's successor President Anwar Sadat dismissed Mohammed Heikal who had been the editor-in-chief of Al Ahram, and therefore, Al Tali'a lost its major defender.
-Following this incident the relationship of the magazine with the Sadat government became much more strained, and in 1977 it was redesigned as a youth magazine.
+Al Tali'a was close to Nasser-era officials, including Sami Sharaf and Sharawi Gomaa, who were arrested in May 1971 after they resigned from office.
+Following these events the relationship of the magazine with the Sadat government became much more strained, and in 1977 it was redesigned as a youth magazine.
 Al Tali'a was closed down by the government in 1977, and the last issue was published in July that year.